 The Board of Directors set up a Control and Risks Committee, with the functions of providing advice and proposals to the same Board.

-The operation of the Control and Risks Committee is governed by a set of rules, which may be found on the Company website www.prysmiangroup.com under The Group/governance/committees section.
+The operation of the Control and Risks Committee is governed by a set of rules, which may be found on the Company website www.prysmiangroup.com in the Company/Governance/Committee Composition section.